Which city is cheaper, Bordeaux or Marseille?

 The autumn attracts plenty of travelers to both Marseille and Bordeaux.
 Most visitors come to Marseille for the shopping scene and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Bordeaux because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Marseille is a little warmer than Bordeaux in the autumn.
-The temperature in Marseille is usually 16°C (61°F) in October, and Bordeaux stays around 14°C (58°F).
+The daily temperature in Marseille averages around 16°C (61°F) in October, and Bordeaux fluctuates around 14°C (58°F).

 In Marseille, it's very sunny this time of the year.
 Marseille usually receives more sunshine than Bordeaux during autumn.
 Marseille gets 205 hours of sunny skies, while Bordeaux receives 165 hours of full sun in the autumn.